samuelrs9/klmnn-novelty-detection/README.md

 are used to run the experiments in the simulation studies on synthetic datasets.

 ## Other Files
-* `Datasets.m`: class used to manage the real datasets that are located in the `datasets` directory.
+* `Datasets.m`: class used to load real datasets that are located in the `datasets` directory.
 * `SyntheticDatasets.m`: class used to generate the synthetic datasets.
 * `SimpleSplit.m`: class used to manage the random partitioning of the dataset in training and testing.
 * `MetricsReport.m`: class used to calculate popular accuracy metrics in machine learning, such as *F1-Score* and *Mathews Correlation Coefficient*.